nrfconnect/ncs-app-index/README.md

 ## Development

-To create an add-on index page of your own, you need to generate a new, custom `index.json` file and [contribute it](./CONTRIBUTING.md) to this repository (using a different name).
+To create an add-on index page of your own, you need to generate a new, custom JSON file and [contribute it](./CONTRIBUTING.md) to this repository.
 Use the information in the following sections to make sure that the JSON file is set up correctly.

-### Generating index.json
+### Generating index.json template file

-To generate an `index.json` template file:
+To generate an `index.json` template file, complete the following steps:

 1. Open a command terminal in the `ncs-app-index` root directory.